 - Various types of ammunition.
 (Rimfire, centrefire, & shotshells)

 - Safe firearm handling, both in the field and at the range.

 The CFSC and the CRFSC are combined together ‘back to back’ as either a weekend or weekday course.

 The CFSC and CRFSC weekend course runs Friday evening, from 6:30pm to 10:00pm and then Saturday from 8:30am to 4:30pm to complete the CFSC.
 The CRFSC begins Sunday from 8:30am to 4:30pm.
 Exams are conducted immediately following each course.

 As class size is limited to ensure an excellent learning environment, early registration is recommended to avoid disappointment.

 Weekday CFSC/CRFSC ‘Back to Back’ Group Firearm Course

 The CFSC and CRFSC are offered ‘back to back’ over a 3-day weekday session but for Private Group sessions only.

-The CFSC begins on Monday from 8:30am to 5:30pm and then Tuesday from 8:30am to 10:30am.
-The CRFSC begins Wednesday at 8:30am and finishes 3:30 pm.
-Examinations follow the courses in each case.
+The CFSC begins Monday evening from 6:30pm to 10:00pm and then Tuesday from 8:30am to 4:30pm.
+The CRFSC begins Wednesday at 8:30am and finishes 4:30 pm.
+Exams are conducted immediately following each course.
 Alternative days of the week can be arranged, Please call for details.